igormukhin/knockout-typescript-sample/README.md

-Sample project: a website built with TypeScript, KnockoutJS, Browserify, Watchify, Gulp.
+Sample website built with TypeScript, KnockoutJS, Browserify, Watchify, Gulp.

 To compile TypeScript files I used IntelliJ Idea.
 You can add `tsify` plugin to Browserify.